developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/input/voice/index.md

 Watch the DevTalk presentation on DataWedge Voice Input:
 <div><iframe width="430" height="308" src="https://www.youtube.com/embed/Hp_Z24WSrUg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> </div>

+## Version History
+* **DataWedge 7.4** - Introduced voice trigger activation by PTT (push-to-talk) button press with new start option voice input parameter for DataWedge Intent API.

 ##How it Works

 Voice Input relies on DataWedge profiles for configuration.
 Ensure that the application to receive the voice captured data is associated to the profile.
 The Voice Input section in the profile provides the options that control the voice data capture.
 See _Main Features_ section below.

+Voice data capture is activated either by a pre-defined start phrase or by pressing the PTT button.
 When running, Voice Input is placed in the state "waiting for start phrase" (_see Figure 8_).
 Voice data capture begins after speaking the predefined "start phrase", which then changes the state to "waiting for data" (_see Figure 9_).
-Voice capture stops automatically after speaking the data or after speaking an optional "end phrase", if defined.
+Voice capture stops when the timeout value elapses after speaking the data or after speaking an optional "end phrase", if defined.
 The data source can be identified as voice input to process the voice data according to any application requirements.
 Barcode scanning and voice input can exist in the same DataWedge profile so both data capture methods may be used interchangeably.

 Watch a demo on the basics of Voice Input with DWDemo app:<br>
 <iframe width="300" height="613" src="https://www.useloom.com/embed/92684a9ded8e44eca2a08cd4472d1fa3" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>